davidjbarney/blogdown-source/content/about/index.md

 showpagemeta = false
 +++

-I'm into all things quantitative research & behavioral science.
+I'm a quantitative researcher specializing in behavioral science.
+Feel free to drop me a line!

-*Now*: Applied Research at Burning Glass Technologies
+I currently work on the Applied Research team at Burning Glass Technologies, where I manage and execute labor market studies for industry clients.

-*Previously*: WarnerMedia, Cooperative Congressional Election Study, UMass
+*Previously*: WarnerMedia, Cooperative Congressional Election Study, UMass Amherst, UMass Lowell